IncPlusPlus/titanfall2-rp/README.md

 ## Usage
 At the moment, there is no install process.
 Go to [the releases page](https://github.com/IncPlusPlus/titanfall2-rp/releases) or directly to the [latest release](https://github.com/IncPlusPlus/titanfall2-rp/releases/latest) and then download the `.exe` file from the release assets.
-If that's too much for you, you probably shouldn't be here :/
+If that's too much for you, you probably shouldn't try this out.

 You're still here?
 Fine.
 If you really couldn't follow the instructions above, just click [here](https://github.com/IncPlusPlus/titanfall2-rp/releases/latest/download/titanfall2-rp.exe).
 Just promise me one thing.
 Never _**ever**_ file a bug report.